-To formalize the agreement, the student, direct supervisor(s), and Director of Clinical Education will each sign and receive a copy of the action plan.
-This ensures shared understanding and commitment to the plan, setting the stage for collaborative efforts to achieve improvement.
-A copy of the plan will also be placed in the students file at initiation and completion of the plan.
+The action plan must be signed by the student, direct supervisor(s), and Director of Clinical Education, ensuring a shared understanding and commitment to the outlined improvement steps.
+A copy of the plan will be placed in the student's file.
+This process ensures accountability and supports the student's progression toward clinical competence.

-Appendix A

-PRIVACY POLICY & PRACTICES
+Appendix A PRIVACY POLICY & PRACTICES

-Privacy Practices
+Privacy Practices Protected

-Protected Health Information.
+Health Information.